Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "They talked about the prophecy?" asked Hermione.

-"That's ridiculous," said Hermione.
+"That's ridiculous," declared Hermione.

 "I know.
 Aunt Minnie talked him out of it," said the Boy-Who-Lived.